-Welcome to the Women's Clinic at Kingston General Hospital (KGH).
+Welcome to the Lakeside Clinic (formerly Women's Clinic) at the Kingston General Hospital (KGH) site of Kingston Health Sciences Centre.
 Your decision to have an abortion may be very difficult.
-Staff at the Women's Clinic respect your decision.
+Staff at the Lakeside Clinic respect your decision.
 Our goal is to make you feel safe and comfortable while receiving the services that you need.

 We are here to help you.
-If you have questions or want to talk to one of our staff members, including a social worker, call the Women's Clinic.
+If you have questions or want to talk to one of our staff members, including a social worker, call the Lakeside Clinic.
 You can call us Monday to Friday from 8 a.m. to 4 p.m.